-In fact, my favorite backpacking chair doubles as a camping chair for car camping.
-Despite its lightweight design and small size, it’s nearly as comfortable as my favorite camping chair.
+In fact, backpacking chairs double as a camping chairs for car camping.
+Despite their lightweight design and small size, they’re nearly as comfortable as favorite camping chairs.

 Of course, a good backpacking chair works just as well at other venues.
 In addition to camping and backpacking, these lightweight, portable chairs work well at the beach, for picnics, and while attending outdoor concerts and festivals.

-As expensive as the best backpacking chairs can be, dishing out the additional money is well worth the investment if you think about your new purchase as your go-to chair, in my opinion.
+As expensive as the best backpacking chairs can be, dishing out the additional money is well worth the investment if you think about your new purchase as your go-to chair.